evandrosouza-developer/ps2tomsxUSB/README.md

 To edit and compile the Database file, both source and target keyboard layouts, I prepaired a dedicated "key assembler in excel", so I can boldly recommend you to use the excel file `PS2toMSX_Database_Compiler.xlsm` available at github page.
 The Database Compiler file has 3 sheets: One for HB-8000, the second as XP-800 and the third one as an International MSX.
 Unfortunately, the last one was not tested.
 Just fillin the table, click on the keyboard image of upper left of the current sheet and wait for VBA has been concluded.
 The Database Compiler excel file exports the IHD.hex file (Intel Hex Database) to be hot applyed to PS/2 to MSX Keyboard Converter's Console, when this one boots up with no PS/2 Keyboard pluged in.
 Just follow console instructions.
-You may use TIO as a terminal linux app to upload .
+You may use `tio` as a terminal linux app to upload .

 *******************************************************************
 <div align= "center"><strong>IMPORTANT</strong>  </div>